 Where do your fall/winter leagues play?

 Our indoor leagues play in schools and community centers throughout Vancouver, Richmond, and Burnaby.
 Additional facilities are located at UBC and the Marpole Curling club, as well as the Richmond Oval and the Fortius Sport and Health Centre in Burnaby.
-Our Outdoor leagues play on fields at UBC, Burnaby West, Surrey and all over Vancouver.
+Our outdoor leagues play on fields at UBC, Burnaby West, Surrey and all over Vancouver.
+Note that leagues may not be offered in all locations each season.

 What is your policy with regards to playing on long weekends?

 All of our spring/summer leagues will play on the Monday nights of long weekends.
 We do not play on Sundays of long weekends.
 Train & Play sessions will not occur on the Fridays of long weekends.

-Our fall/winter leagues will not play on the Sundays of long weekends; however, some leagues will play on holiday Mondays (each league has different scheduling parameters depending on the location.
+Generally, our fall/winter leagues will not play on the Sundays of long weekends while some leagues will play on holiday Mondays (each league has different scheduling parameters depending on the location.
 Please inquire to the specific league).
+Note that games may be scheduled sometimes on holiday Sundays due to extenuating circumstances.

 I have registered for a league, but I have to back out - can I get a refund?

 Urban Rec's withdrawal policy is a simple one: we only offer refunds if we are able to resell your team/individual spot to another team as there is limited space for all of our leagues/teams, and if you have registered for a spot, this prevents someone else from registering for it.

 In the event that your spot can be re-sold prior to the league starting, the refund amount will be the full league price minus the admin fee.
 If the spot is re-sold after the league has started, the refund will be dependent on the pro-rated price that the spot is re-sold for, minus the admin fee.